Dreadnought-Robotics/Project-Mira/README.md

   ```bash
   $ roslaunch mira_perception perception.launch
   ```
-  This will start the perception nodes responsible for processing sensor data and detecting obstacles, mapping, and localization.
+  This will start the perception nodes responsible for subscribing camera topics and publishes Aruco id, waypoints and pose.

 2. **Launch the ROV Node**
   ```bash
   $ roslaunch mira_rov teleop.launch
   ```
-  This will launch the Remotely Operated Vehicle (ROV) node, which handles the control and navigation systems of the AUV.
+  This will launch the Remotely Operated Vehicle (ROV) node, to move the AUV using the controller using the joystick.
+Run this till the Aruco market is detected.

 3. **Launch the Docking Node**
   ```bash